ScottShao/antispoofing.verification.gmm/readme.rst

 Linear scoring is fast, but you can also submit a client-based break-down of this problem like this::

-  $ ./bin/jman --array=35 ./bin/score.py results/stats results/ubm.hdf5 results/models results/scores --grid
+  $ ./bin/jman submit --array=35 ./bin/score.py results/stats results/ubm.hdf5 results/models results/scores --grid

 Full Score Files
 ----------------